List of Athletics first-round draft picks

-The Oakland Athletics (the A's) are a Major League Baseball (MLB) franchise based in Oakland, California.
+The Athletics (the A's) are a Major League Baseball (MLB) franchise based in West Sacramento, California.
 They play in the American League West division.
-The Athletics had played in Philadelphia from 1901 to 1954 and then Kansas City from 1955 to 1967 before moving to Oakland.
+The Athletics had previously played in Philadelphia from 1901 to 1954, Kansas City from 1955 to 1967, and Oakland, California from 1968 to 2024.
 Since the establishment of the Rule 4 Draft the Athletics have selected 82 players in the first round.
 Officially known as the "First-Year Player Draft", the Rule 4 Draft is MLB's primary mechanism for assigning players from high schools, colleges, and other amateur clubs to its franchises.
 The draft order is determined based on the previous season's standings, with the team possessing the worst record receiving the first pick.
 In addition, teams which lost free agents in the previous off-season may be awarded compensatory or supplementary picks.

 Of these 82 players, 36 have been pitchers, the most of any position; 27 of these were right-handed, while 9 were left-handed.
 Fifteen outfielders, including one center fielder, and 14 shortstops were selected.
 The A's have also drafted seven catchers, five third basemen, four first basemen, and one second baseman in the first round.
 Additionally, 23 players came from high schools or universities in the A's home state of California, followed by 10 from Texas and Florida.
 They also drafted Ariel Prieto in 1995, who had defected from Cuba the year before.
 Prieto made his major league debut in 1995, one of 20 players in draft history to go directly to the majors without playing in the minor leagues.